 “The transaction creates an opportunity for trade buyers or private equity to secure a meaningful stake from a forced seller,” Citi analysts said in a note.
 But they said increased regulatory scrutiny would mean “constrained revenue and elevated costs” for the company.

 The report’s findings and recommendations will now be considered for formal adoption by regulators, and the Gaming Authority will discuss if Mr Packer’s 36% shareholding in Crown is appropriate.

-With reporting by AFP, Reuters
+• Jim Pollard, with reporting by AFP, Reuters